Kauaʻi cave wolf spider: Conservation

 The Kauaʻi cave wolf spider was first listed as endangered under the Endangered Species Act in 2000, after being proposed to be listed in 1997.
 Three 5-year reviews have been filed mentioning the Kauaʻi cave wolf spider in 2005, 2015, and 2020 which have considered the spider to still be endangered.

 Threats

 The Kauaʻi cave wolf spider is threatened by habitat modification, novel competition, and chemical runoff.
 Habitat modification is largely due to human development and interaction.
 Construction projects can expose caves to surface air and desiccate the subterranean environment.
-This also allows novel species like the brown violin spider to enter, which is known to outcompete with the native Kauaʻi cave wolf spider for prey.
+This also allows novel species like the introduced brown violin spider to enter, which is known to outcompete with the native Kauaʻi cave wolf spider for prey.
 Development of agriculture and recreational areas, for example golf courses, change the surface vegetation composition above cave environments.
 This vegetation's shallow root composition decreases input of detritus into cave systems and increases sediment deposition.
 Recreational exploration of caves by humans also negatively impacts the delicate ecosystem of the cave as well.